Family Resources

 LIFT - Justice for All.
 One family at a time

 With ACCESS HRA, you can apply for some HRA benefits, submit documents for your application, manage your case, and much more!
-Use the resources below to help get started: More information
+Use these resources to help get started: Learn more

 To obtain public assistance call HRA/DSS at (718) 557-1399